 Where does the money come from and how do we spend it?

-We face significant challenges as we aim to provide the best possible services within the resources available.
-Although we have received more funding in 2025/26, costs have also risen significantly as a result of inflation and pay awards.
+We face significant challenges as it aims to provide the best possible services within the resources available.
+Although we have received more funding in 2026/27, costs have also risen significantly as a result of increasing demand, ongoing inflationary pressures and pay awards.

 - Early Years